- Hi, I’m Lewis Elsey, Founder of Queenswood Recruitment here in Dubai.

 It really depends on your life stage and risk appetite.

-If you’re in your late 20s or early 30s, with some savings and few commitments, take the leap back yourself.
+If you’re in your late 20s or early 30s, with some savings and few commitments, take the leap and back yourself.

-Worst case?
-You gave it a real shot.
 But if you’ve got family responsibilities, school fees, rent, and you’re the sole earner, you’ve got to think twice.

 Wrapping up…

-When people ask me, “How long will it take to land a finance job in the UAE?” my answer is always the same: you could get lucky… but don’t bank on it.
+When people ask me, “How long will it take to land a finance job in the UAE?”

-Sometimes, the stars align; your profile matches perfectly, and within a few weeks, boom, you’ve got the offer.
+Sometimes, the stars align; your profile matches perfectly, and within a few weeks, you’ve got the offer.

 Then, at the senior finance level, it can take anywhere between 3 to 9 months (or even longer).